Polarisation fractions in $B\to V_1 V_2$: U-Spin constraints and new physics signatures: U-spin analysis

 We can even perform an analysis of $\Delta S=0$ and $\Delta S=1$ decays separately.
-This does not mean disregarding U-spin, as the amplitudes are still related by the symmetry, {\em e.g.}, in $B_d \to \rho^+\rho^-$ and $B_s\to \rho^+ K^{*-}$.
-Again, we keep the hierarchy: $A_+=0$, $A_-=0.3 A_0$.
-For $\Delta S = 0$ decays, we have 6 parameters and 8 measurements, and get a rather poor fit with $\chi^2/{\rm dof} = 26.0/2$, with $f_L(B_d\to \kst\kstbar)$ being the most responsible one for the quality of the fit.
-On the other hand, for $\Delta S = 1$ channels, with 6 parameters and 9 measurements, the fit, expectedly, becomes disastrously poor: $\chi^2/{\rm dof} = 343.7/3$.
-The best fit values are listed in Table~\ref{separate}, and one may note large deviations from the fit shown in Table~\ref{tab4}.
-Also note the large uncertainties in some of the ${\cal A}^u$ RMEs, most notably in ${\cal A}^u_{0s}$.
-The reason may be traced from Eq.\ (\ref{amp1}): these RMEs come with a very small CKM factor compared to the ${\cal A}^c$-type RMEs and hence have a meagre contribution to the observables, leading to a nearly flat minimum.
+This does not mean disregarding U-spin, as the RMEs are still related by the symmetry, {\em e.g.}, in $B_d \to \rho^+\rho^-$ and $B_s\to \rho^+ K^{*-}$.
+To ascertain whether the hierarchy is broken only for the $\Delta S=1$ modes, we impose $A_+=0$, $A_-=0.3 A_0$.
+For $\Delta S = 0$ decays, we have 6 parameters and 9 measurements, and get a rather poor fit with $\chi^2/{\rm dof} = 144.1/3$, with $f_L(B_d\to \kst\kstbar)$ being the most responsible one for the quality of the fit, contributing about 125 or 87\% to the total $\chi^2$.
+There is no minimum for the $\Delta S=1$ modes within the allowed ranges of the observables, as expected (which, in other words, means a disastrously poor $\chi^2$).

-We also predict the LPFs for the two channels yet to be observed, namely, $B_s\to K^{*-} \rho^+$, and $B_s\to K^{*+}K^{*-}$.
-The former mode is $\Delta S=0$, while the latter is $\Delta S=1$.
-The numbers shown in Table~\ref{measurements} are obtained using the best fit values for the relevant parameters.
-As expected, we predict a large $f_L$ value, close to unity, for the former channel, and a much lower value for the latter.
-If this is confirmed, it will provide a further impetus to investigate $b\to s$ decays.
-The CP-averaged BRs should not show any tension.

 This just reaffirms what we have stated before: the tension is real and rather severe if we stick to the hierarchy among the helicity amplitudes.
+In other words, if there is no new physics beyond the SM, there must be a large nonfactorisable contribution for $B_{s,d}\to\kst\kstbar$.
 In the next Section, we will see whether NP can help.